brucou/react-state-driven/README.md

 call to `flickr`.

-Render commands are dealt with as a special case : they feature a function which eventually compute a React element to be rendered.
-We **DO NOT test the React component** at this level.
+Render commands are dealt with as a special case : they feature a function which eventually computes a React element to be rendered.
+We **DO NOT test the React component** wrapping the element at this level.
 We simply test against the `props` of that component as they describe entirely the visual appearance of that component (i.e. the component only depends on `props` for its render concern - no state, no context).
 This makes for a very straight forward testing.
-The fact that the component does not have state is not fortuitous - we know the control state (and extended state) in which we are rendering, so we know the state of the component to render, so we can pass that state as a prop and have a stateless component.
-This allows for an implementation worklow similar to that of the designer, who naturally provides different versions of the art board, according to the anticipated state of the UI (cf. [pure UI](https://rauchg.com/2015/pure-ui)).
+The fact that the component does not have state is not fortuitous - we know the control state (and extended state) in which we are rendering, so we can pass the useful portions of that state as props and have a stateless component.
+This allows for an  implementation worklow similar to that of the designer, who naturally provides different versions of the art board, according to the anticipated states of the UI (cf. [pure UI](https://rauchg.com/2015/pure-ui)).

-Note that the React component still have to be tested, but that can be done separately, by any of the usual React specific testing technique ([storybook](https://storybook.js.org/) is a nice way to do that, specially with stateless components).
-We have an architecture made of decoupled parts, and we can test each part separately **with the best tool available to that purpose**.
+Note that the React component still has to be tested, but that can be done separately, by any of the usual React specific testing techniques ([storybook](https://storybook.js.org/) is a nice way to do that, specially with stateless components).
+You can also separately use `jest` and its snapshot feature, if that is deemed useful.
+The idea as always is to use **the best tool available to each purpose**.

 ```javascript
   const expectedOutputSequences = inputSequences